SupermanMario/bot-policies/index.md

 # CyberShield Bot Documentation

-Welcome to the official documentation for [Your Bot Name].
+Welcome to the official documentation for Fetch+.
 This bot is developed and maintained by CyberShield Dev.

 ## Quick Links
 - [Terms of Service](./terms)